Last updated on January 31st, 2022

 Complications Caused by Diabetic Neuropathy

 You can experience some serious complications due to diabetic neuropathy.
-It can include hypoglycemia, low blood pressure, amputation of infected feet, sexual dysfunction, digestion problem, and sweating problems.
-You need to maintain your blood sugar levels to normal to avoid the complications due to diabetic neuropathy.
+It can include hypoglycemia, low blood pressure, amputation of infected feet, gastrointestinal issues, sexual dysfunction, digestion problems, and sweating problems.
+You need to maintain your blood sugar levels to normal to avoid complications due to diabetic neuropathy.
 Medications, therapies, and lifestyle changes also help in dealing with the symptoms of neuropathy.

 If you have diabetic neuropathy, you can develop several subsequent serious complications include: